pshlime/state-elect-leg-scrapers/NV/Readme.md

 2. **Base Data → Metadata**
 3. **Sponsor Search & Sponsor Parsing**
 4. **History Parsing**
+     Where A -, S -, G -, P - prefixes indicate Assmebly, Senate, Govenor, and Previous action's prefix is likely correct, but it was ambiguous
 5. **Votes Parsing**
 6. **Combine All Outputs**
 7. **Query any State Bill**